-This summary reports on New Zealand's road toll by quarter, with breakdowns of features, historical trends and possible factors.
+This summary reports on New Zealand's road toll by quarter with historical trends.

 Statistical data and analysis is made available (via an Excel spreadsheet) in March, May, September and November for the preceding quarter.
 This spreadsheet contains detailed information and graphs.

 This end-of-year report provides a summary of road toll trends.
 It will be available in March of each year.

 The data within this section dates back to 1921, which is as far back as the Ministry has records available.

 Quantitative analysis of the road toll